langbot-app/Langbot-Wiki/docs/en/deploy/langbot/manual.md

 ...
 ```

-You can now use Ctrl+C to exit the program and continue to the [Deploy Message Platform](/en/deploy/platforms/readme) page.
+You can now use Ctrl+C to exit the program and continue to the [Deploy Bots](/en/deploy/platforms/readme) page.